 Sustainable Development Solutions Network (SDSN)

 The McMaster Health Forum is a member of the Sustainable Development Solutions Network (SDSN) globally, as well as SDSN Canada, and SDSN Australia, New Zealand and Pacific.
-Through SDSN, our efforts are focused on SDSN theme 5, ‘Health for All,’ and include bringing synthesized research evidence from Health Systems Evidence and Social Systems Evidence to network activities involving policymakers and other leaders, and identify gaps in synthesized research evidence and primary studies that SDSN researchers can address
+Through SDSN, our efforts are focused on SDSN theme 5, ‘Health for All,’ and include bringing synthesized research evidence from Health Systems Evidence and Social Systems Evidence to network activities involving policymakers and other leaders, and identify gaps in synthesized research evidence and primary studies that SDSN researchers can address.

 Social Systems Evidence